 Statistical Learning

 Statistical Learning Theory (SLT) is the basis for many modern machine learning algorithms, emphasizing generalization by extracting patterns from data for accurate predictions (Luxburg & Schoelkopf, 2008).
-It is central to supervised learning, which uses labeled data to train models that relate predictor variables to a response variable, focusing on prediction accuracy rather than causal understanding (Shmueli, 2011).
+SLT is central to supervised learning, which uses labeled data to train models that relate predictor variables to a response variable, focusing on prediction accuracy rather than causal understanding (Shmueli, 2011).
 Predictive modeling prioritizes accuracy, using probabilistic or supervised learning models, and employs loss functions to measure prediction discrepancies and refine models for real-world use.
-In the context of clinical neuroscience and neuroimaging, the most common machine learning paradigm, learns to associate brain imaging data with specific classifications such as diagnostic groups.
+In the context of clinical neuroscience and neuroimaging, the most common machine learning paradigm learns to associate brain imaging data with specific classifications such as diagnostic groups.
 This approach can help identify key predictive features that differentiate between these categories (Enrico et al., 2021).

 Learning methods